 Always contact at least three references that the candidate offers from his/her past work history.
 Share the results of these activities with the interviewers.
 If your programs involve direct services to children, adults, and the elderly, then seriously consider conducting background checks on the most preferred candidates for the job.

 - Be sure to tell candidates of any relevant conditions from your personnel policies.

 For example, tell the candidate whether there is a probationary period for the job.
 (The best way to deal with a poor performer is not to hire him or her in the first place.
 It is often wise to have a probationary period of, for example, six months, wherein if the employee does not meet the responsibilities of the position, you can quickly terminate the employee.)

 A thorough examination of the topic of Human Resources (HR) would include multiple topics.
 Within those, one would find recruiting.
 Recruiting is an important topic to everyone in an organization, as the consequences of a bad hire can have a wide organizational effect.
 In an effort to mitigate the risk of a bad

 hiring decision, companies can use multiple tools in their hiring strategy.
 One of those, background screening, can help identify if your candidate is included in the 56% of applicants who provide false information on their resume.
 Background screening will also help protect your company from multiple risks including negligent hiring, theft, and workplace violence.
 But are all background screens created equal?

 During the past two years, I have developed a much stronger understanding of this tool.
 Below is a list of the top three things I wish I understood about background screening before I worked for the industry-leading provider of this service.

 1. Not all criminal background checks are created equal.

-While most experienced recruiters understand that applicants may inflate their resume, EmployeeScreenIQ finds discrepancies in resumes on important hiring factors.
+While most experienced recruiters understand that applicants may inflate their resumes, EmployeeScreenIQ finds discrepancies in resumes on important hiring factors.
 Those include dates of employment, education, experience, salary, and criminal history.